lisa-lumos/Snowflake/reference/01-sql-cmd-ref.md

 use role ...; -- set the cur primary role for the session use secondary roles all/none; -- use all roles available as secondary role, or disable secondary roles.

+-- You must use an application role, to grant/revoke privileges on objects in an application grant ... on ... to application role ...;
+revoke ... on ... from application role ...;
+grant ... on ... to role ...;
+grant ... on ... to database role ...;
+revoke ... on ... from role ...;
+revoke ... on ... from database role ...;
+grant ... on ... to share ...;
+revoke ... on ... from share ...;
+grant ownership on ... to role ...;
+grant ownership on ... to database role ...;

+show grants [on ...]; -- list all privileges you have on this object show grants to ...; -- list all privileges/roles this role/user/share has show grants of ...; -- list all users/roles granted to this role/share...

 ```

 ## Integrations
+skipped

 ## Security Policies